BradyBlackley/mtg_collector_app/mtg/README.md

     - Typelines must already exist if being updated/deleted
     - Typeline types must each already exist, and be valid (from TypeService)
     - Typeline card must already exist, and be valid (from CardService)

+    ColorIdentity
+    - A color identity must not already exist when being added (i.e. only one color identity per card)
+    - A color identity must already exist when being updated
+    - A color identity must reference a valid and existing card when being added or updated
+    - Since color enums are already in an expected format there is no need to validate each color in the color list